-SUMMARY SECTION SUMMARY SECTION 1 This important section summarizes the Funds' investments, risks, fees and past FundX ETF 1 performance.
-FundX Aggressive ETF 8 MORE ABOUT THE FUNDS' INVESTMENT OBJECTIVES, MORE ABOUT THE FUNDS' INVESTMENT OBJECTIVES, STRATEGIES AND RISKS 15 STRATEGIES AND RISKS This section provides details about the Investment Objectives 15 Funds' investment strategies and risks.
-Principal Investment Strategies 15 Additional Information about the FundX Funds' Investments 17 Principal Risks Portfolio Holdings Information MANAGEMENT OF THE FUNDS MANAGEMENT OF THE FUNDS 24 Review this section for information about the organizations and people who oversee Investment Advisor the Funds.
-The Trust Portfolio Managers 25 SHAREHOLDER INFORMATION This section explains how shares are valued and how to purchase and sell shares.
-SHAREHOLDER INFORMATION DISTRIBUTIONS AND TAXES This section generally describes when you may receive dividend distributions and the tax consequences.
-DIVIDENDS, DISTRIBUTIONS, AND TAXES INDEX DESCRIPTIONS 31 FINANCIAL HIGHLIGHTS FINANCIAL HIGHLIGHTS 32 Review this section for details on selected financial statements of the Funds.
-PRIVACY NOTICE INSIDE BACK COVER
+SUMMARY SECTION SUMMARY SECTION 1

+This important section summarizes the Funds' investments, risks, fees and past FundX ETF 1

+performance.
+FundX Aggressive ETF 8

+FundX Flexible ETF

+FundX Conservative ETF

+MORE ABOUT THE FUNDS' INVESTMENT OBJECTIVES, MORE ABOUT THE FUNDS' INVESTMENT OBJECTIVES, STRATEGIES AND RISKS 29

+STRATEGIES AND RISKS This section provides details about the Investment Objectives 29

+Funds' investment strategies and risks.
+Principal Investment Strategies 29

+- Additional Information about the Funds' Investments 31

+Principal Risks 32

+Portfolio Holdings Information 37

+MANAGEMENT OF THE FUNDS MANAGEMENT OF THE FUNDS 38

+Review this section for information about the organizations and people who oversee Investment Advisor

+the Funds.
+The Trust

+Portfolio Managers 39

+SHAREHOLDER INFORMATION This section explains how shares are valued and how to purchase and sell shares.
+SHAREHOLDER INFORMATION 40

+DISTRIBUTIONS AND TAXES SIR INCLICEDEN IN CHARTION

+This section generally describes when you may receive dividend distributions and the DIVIDENDS, DISTRIBUTIONS, AND TAXES 41

+tax consequences.
+DISTRIBUTION

+- INDEX DESCRIPTIONS

+FINANCIAL HIGHLIGHTS FINANCIAL HIGHLIGHTS 47

+Review this section for details on selected financial statements of the Funds.

+PRIVACY NOTICE INSIDE BACK OF COVER